AlenaYarmak/promocode/README.md

 By the condition of the problem, when implementing the work of the promotional code, you cannot use the string data type.
 Also you must use vanilla JavaScript.

+## Used technologies

+JavaScript (one of the conditions of the test task), Sass preprocessor, Gulp.